Here are a few favourite sites to visit around Launceston but visit Destination Launceston for a comprehensive guide to the city.

 Our Facilities page has more information about council-owned attractions.

-Just a short walk from Launceston's central business district, Gorge is the jewel in the crown of our city's rich history.
+Just a short walk from Launceston's central business district, the Cataract Gorge is the jewel in the crown of our city's rich history.
 An ancient formation surrounded by native bushland, the Gorge has been a source of nature and recreation for as long as most can remember.
 Hike to Duck Reach Power Station, traverse the First Basin on a chairlift, meet the peacocks or take a dip in the pool: the Gorge offers something for everyone and entry is free.
+See Gorgeous Walks and Talks for information about monthly educational tours of the Gorge.

 Launceston is the gateway to the superb Tamar Valley; a rich source of beauty, produce and talented people.
 Explore the rolling hills, vineyards and art galleries by car or wind your way by water on a guided cruise down the Tamar River.